0ctobyte/procyon/README.md

 * `procyon`: The actual RISCV core
 * `procyon_rom`: The `bootrom`.
 It will hold the bare-metal program instructions that the core will execute.
-* `boot_ctrl`: Copies the binary loaded into the `bootrom` to the SRAM before de-asserting reset to the Procyon core and switching the Wishbone bux mux to pass through the signals from the Procyon core.
+* `boot_ctrl`: Copies the binary loaded into the `bootrom` to the SRAM before de-asserting reset to the Procyon core and switching the Wishbone bus mux to pass through the signals from the Procyon core.
 * `sram_top`: SRAM controller module used to interface with the IS61WV102416BLL SRAM chip on the DE2-115 board.
 It includes a Wishbone responder interface to the Wishbone bus.

 A python script, `hexify-bin.py`, is provided to convert an elf or binary file to hex format: `hexify-bin.py <binary/ELF> <out_dir>`.
 This is done by the Makefile automatically.